SYD

 * You can use the DB function to return the depreciation of an asset in a single period (declining balance method).

-* You can use the DDB function to return the depreciation of an asset in a single period (double or triple declining balance method).
+* You can use the DDB function to return the depreciation of an asset in a single period (double-declining balance method).

-* You can use the VDB function to return the depreciation of an asset using a variable declining method.
+* You can use the VDB function to return the depreciation of an asset in a single period (variable-declining balance method).

 * The equivalent VBA function is VBA.SYD